 Groundwater educational materials

 The training is provided by staff from the Wisconsin DNR, the Wisconsin Geological and Natural History Survey and the UW-Stevens Point Center for Watershed Science and Education.
 Funding for the groundwater workshops comes from a wellhead protection "setaside" grant given to the DNR by the United States Environmental Protection Agency.
-For more information on the workshops, contact Laura Chern.
+For more information on the workshops, contact Bill Phelps.

 The goal of the workshops is to teach educators about how groundwater moves, how groundwater can be contaminated, and ways to protect the resource, so they pass along that knowledge to students and the general public.
 The groundwater model offers a “slice” or cross-section representation of the earth, allowing students to “see” groundwater.
 Educators and students can use the model to demonstrate a variety of groundwater flow principles, including water table levels, how groundwater supplies are replenished, how groundwater flows through different geologic materials, and how contaminants from a variety of sources can leak into groundwater.
 The model also contains “wells” which can be used to show the effects of pumping on the groundwater flow system.

 - Learn more at the Water Cycle for Schools and Kids